Dear Students and Parents,

-YAM (Youth Aware of Mental health)– Freshman year program run through the Frosh PE courses presented by outside mental health professionals.
-Some completed in the fall, the rest are finishing this month.
-For more info on YAM, please contact Josyln Davidson at firstname.lastname@example.org
+YAM (Youth Aware of Mental Health)– Freshman year program run through the Frosh PE courses presented by outside mental health professionals.
+For more info on YAM, please contact Joslyn Davidson at firstname.lastname@example.org

-QPR (Question, Persuade, Respond)- Sophomore program run through the Health classes by health teachers.
-The focus of this program is for students to reach out for help if they feel their friend is at risk.
+QPR (Question, Persuade, Respond)- Sophomore program run through health classes by health teacher and Jess Hegstrom at Yellowstone County Health Department.
+The focus of this program is to educate students to reach out for help if they feel their friend is at risk.

-SOS (Signs of Suicide)- Junior year program, presented in US History classes by counselors, SOS will be presented in December, and the focus was to try to learn how to recognize the signs of mental health struggles in themselves or peers and to reach out for help.
-Students learned ACT (Acknowledge, Care, Tell)
+SOS (Signs of Suicide)- Junior year program, presented in US History classes by counselors.
+SOS will be presented in December, and the focus is to learn how to recognize the signs of mental health struggles in themselves or peers and how to reach out for help.
+Students learned ACT (Acknowledge, Care, Tell).

-The counseling department will complete career cruising lessons with the Freshman, Sophomore, and Senior classes.
+The counseling department has completed career lessons with the Freshman, Sophomore, and Junior classes.

-Sophomore year– Reality Check- Looking at the lifestyle students want, and the salaries needed to provide that lifestyle.
-We then research careers and the salaries and check to see if they would match up with the lifestyle plan.
-(Tentatively scheduled for December 16/17)
+Sophomore year– Reality Check- Look at the lifestyle students want, and the salaries necessary to provide that lifestyle.
+We research careers and salaries and check to see if they would match up with the lifestyle plan.
+(Tentatively scheduled for December)

-Junior Year– Post Secondary High School planning.
-We will spend the period working with them on their post high school plans.
-(Tentatively scheduled for March 23/24)
+Junior Year- Post Secondary High School planning.
+We will spend the period working with them on their post-high school plans.
+(Tentatively scheduled for March)

 We will once again be hosting College Application Week at CHS.
-We will have dedicated application support as well as other fun activities.
-This year it is September 30th– October 4th and during this time all Montana schools have either deferred or waived their application fees.
+We will have dedicated application support and other fun activities.
+This event will be held during the first week of October.
+During this event, all Montana schools have either deferred or waived their application fees.

-Also, during this week will be offering a FAFSA workshop (10/2) at Helena High from 5 to 7pm, where you can come in and get help filling out the FAFSA with experts from Helena College, Carroll College, and Reach Higher Montana.
-This is extremely important due to changes that went into effect that moves the timeline up to the fall.
-The FAFSA window now opens October 1st and most colleges have their priority deadlines for things like grants set at December 1st.
+Thursday, November 5, from 5-7 PM, you and your student can receive assistance with the FAFSA form from experts from Helena College, Carroll College, and Reach Higher Montana.
+Changes that went into effect last year moved the timeline for applying to the fall.
+The FAFSA window now opens on October 1st and most colleges have their priority deadlines for grants set on December 1st.

-As you are starting to narrow down your college choices, we have some opportunities for you to meet with reps from various colleges around the region.
+As you are starting to narrow down your college choices?
+We have opportunities for you to meet with reps from various colleges around the region.
 Keep up with our Facebook page and webpage as well as daily announcements to see when they are coming in.